PhD Degree Requirements

 Ethics Training

 Current students who completed the eight hour ethics requirement through a combination of the GET Online Course (5 hours ethics credit), workshops, online courses, or departmental offerings do not need to do additional training.
-Academic Integrity and Ethics Training Requirement Resources website.
+Learn more on the Academic Integrity and Ethics Training Requirement Resources website.

 The courses cover principles in Academic Citizenship, including topics such as academic integrity, research and workplace ethics, Indigenizing and decolonizing the academy, equity, diversity, and inclusivity, health and academic productivity, and ethical principles in university teaching.